fahimtq1/cloud_computing_basics/CLOUD_COMPUTING.md

 Cloud computing is the delivery of on-demand computing services over the internet.
 There are two cloud computing models: the deployment model and the services model.
 There are three main cloud computing service providers: Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP).

+## Four Pillars of Cloud Computing

+- Ease of use
+- Robustness
+- Flexibility
+- Cost

 ## Benefits

 - Scalability- easier, faster and cheaper provisions for scaling up and down